-- They have a singular purpose, whereas a sling has a few purposes and that allows me carry less items on my harness.
+- They have a singular purpose, whereas a sling has a few purposes which allow me to carry fewer items on my harness.

 - I think climbers should be able to use and be comfortable with using a sling to extend a belay plate.

-Remember to always dress and stress your knots, put a knot in the end of your abseil rope and tie a stopper knot on anchor tie ins.
+Remember to always dress and stress your knots, put a knot at the end of your abseil rope and tie a stopper knot on anchor tie ins.

 Please feel free to contact me if you would like to discuss any aspect of this video or other skills.